 For what it's worth, the case is made of a luan (light plywood) frame, and the bulk of the case's body is made of the type of impact-resistant styro that they use to make bicycle helmets.
 The idea is that the case takes the impact rather than the bass (like the helmet does for your head) -- but once it's taken a good shot, it might not be safe or practical to continue using it.
 But at least you didn't crack your skull (or your bass top).

 It it a more convenient (and likely cheaper) option vs. having a custom crate made for air travel, though?
 Well, that's up to you to decide.

 My opinion is that this is a good "touring" case, for traveling by ground (train, car, tour bus, truck) but I don't suggest it for many trips by air.

 * Due to its oversized nature, this case ships by freight, so we can only ship this case to the continental USA -- sorry!
-Most shipments of this case to the continental USA are free - however, some shipment destinations incur additional surcharges for particularly rural or city-center addresses, due to the added difficulty or distance involved.
+Some shipment destinations may incur additional surcharges for particularly rural or city-center addresses, due to the added difficulty or distance involved.
 If you place an order for one, and a surcharge is required, we will contact you for approval of the shipping costs before we collect your payment.